bradygaster/aspnetcore-app-workshop/README.md

 ## Sessions

-The table below summarizes the tasks that you'll perform in each session.
+The table below provides links to the exercises for each session.

 | Session | Topics |
 | ----- | ---- |